Disturbing Content in a Student's Academic Work

 - Share the student's work containing the disturbing content with the Counseling & Student Development Center (Counseling Center; 540-568-6552, Varner House).
 A Counseling Center clinician will review the work in question, inquire about your experiences with the student, and seek to develop a full and clear picture of the student and his/her behavior.

 - Provide the student's name to the Counseling Center clinician.
 Out of concern for a student's privacy, faculty are sometimes reluctant to identify the student.
-However, failure to provide the student's name makes it impossible for the Counseling Center to check internal records and external sources (e.g., Judicial Affairs, Public Safety) which might provide a needed context from which to understand the student's behavior and to develop an effective response.
+However, failure to provide the student's name makes it impossible for the Counseling Center to check internal records and external sources (e.g., Office of Student Accountability and Restorative Practices, Public Safety) which might provide a needed context from which to understand the student's behavior and to develop an effective response.
 Please remember that, while there are no laws prohibiting faculty from sharing the student's name and other information relevant to the situation with Counseling Center clinicians, confidentiality laws do prevent Counseling Center clinicians from sharing counseling information with faculty members.

 - The Counseling Center clinician will work to determine whether the available information suggests significant psychological issues, a risk of danger to the student or others, and/or if some type of intervention/treatment is appropriate.
 The Counseling Center clinician will provide his/her assessment and consult with the faculty member regarding the best way to address the situation.
 At times, the severity of the situation may warrant the involvement of others (e.g., Public Safety) to mitigate a threat of harm that seems imminent.
 More commonly, the Counseling Center clinician will help prepare the faculty member to meet with the student and to present effectively the concerns that have been evoked by the disturbing content.